Caring can be tough, and lots of people don’t like to ask for help. But some extra support could make a world of difference.

 Contact your local council

-You just need your postcode to find your local council
+You just need your postcode to get started

-Before you have an assessment, think about the following questions and whether being a carer is having a significant impact on these or other things in your life.
+Before your assessment, it's worth looking at the following questions and thinking about whether being a carer is having a significant impact on these or other things in your life.

 - Are you getting enough sleep?